alemonmk/ansible_boulder_deployment/README.md

    - for Validation Authority to resolve your internal names.

+7. Need root access on target machine.
+Read all the tasks before you run the play.

 ## Usage

 Copy the roles included to your Ansible roles directory, then use as below.